jshuadvd/hacks-n-notes/git/readme.md

 `git rebase -i HEAD~3`

 A file will open up in your editor for you to choose which commits to squash and which to leave like that (pick).
 Change the `pick` keyword to `squash` if you want to squash a particular commit.
-Then save to finish the rebase (squash).
+Then save to finish the `rebase` (squash).

-Only squash commits that haven't been push to origin, otherwise you would be rewriting history and that can cause painful sync issues.
+Only squash commits that haven't been push to origin.
+Otherwise you would be rewriting history and that can cause painful sync issues.